JacksonTian/bagpipe/README.md

 });
 ```

-If complete the async call is unexpected, the queue will not balanced.
+If some async call may take long time to finish, thus blocking subsequent calls and making the queue unbalanced.
 Set the timeout, let the callback executed with the `BagpipeTimeoutError` exception:

 ```js
 var bagpipe = new BagPipe(10, {